-Over centuries-old history of its formation the Tatar literary language has acquired a whole number of specific features (vocabulary, phonetics, syntax, etc.) that are now common for the dialects spoken by the Volga Tatars, Urals Tatars and Siberian Tatars and distinguish them from other Turkic Traditional furnishings of a Tatar house.
-Muslyumovsk Museum of Tatar Life languages.
+Over centuries-old history of its formation the Tatar literary language has acquired a whole number of specific features (vocabulary, phonetics, syntax, etc.) that are now common for the dialects spoken by the Volga Tatars, Urals Tatars and Siberian Tatars and distinguish them from other Turkic languages.
 Throughout its history, the Tatar language has actively interacted with the languages of neighboring peoples and has been significantly influenced by Iranian and, in the Middle Ages, by Arabic and Persian (religious, education and cultural terms, etc.).